 04 Jul Linear regressions

-For example, if we want to study the size of a child according to the size of its mother, Y is the size of the child and X is the size of the mother.
+For example, if we want to study the size of a child according to the size of her mother, Y is the size of the child and X is the size of the mother.

 What’s the purpose of this?